siliconcompiler/siliconcompiler/docs/reference_manual/predef_modules/tools.rst

 Pre-Defined Tools
 ===================

-The following are examples are pre-built tools that come with SiliconCompiler which you can use for your own builds.
+The following are examples are pre-built tool drivers that come with SiliconCompiler which you can use for your own builds.

 .. warning::
    **[WIP]** Add more to link to companion modules tools